neuronsimulator/nrn/simctrl/cvode.rst

     Description:
-        Fills yvec with the state variables (will be resized to the number of states).
+        Fills the :class:`Vector` yvec with the state variables (will be resized to the number of states).
 This is analogous to :meth:`CVode.states` after a :meth:`CVode.re_init`.

     .. warning::